qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 * The |newTableRow| button will add a new record to the airport layer attribute table.
   And it will assign the new airport to the current region by default.
 * The |newTableRowWithGeom| is the same as |newTableRow| but let you digitize the airport geometry in the map canvas beforehand.
-Note that icon will change according to geometry type.
+Note that the icon will change according to geometry type.
 * The |duplicateFeature| button allows you to copy one or more child features.
 * The |deleteSelectedFeatures| button will delete the selected airport